NASA's T-38N simulator using MVRsimulation's multichannel visual systems.

-NASA’s Space Shuttle crew members are training on NASA's T-38N advanced astronaut trainer, which uses MetaVR's multi-channel visualization software.
+NASA’s Space Shuttle crew members are training on NASA's T-38N advanced astronaut trainer, which uses MVRsimulation's multi-channel VRSG software.
 MetaVR has delivered to International Simulation and Training Systems (ISTS) five VRSG licenses, which are used in the T-38N simulation program.

 The T-38N simulator is specific to the Talon T-38N aircraft.
 Building the simulator started with scrapping an obsolete T-38B aircraft and using the cockpit for development.
 The two-seat design provides NASA the opportunity to familiarize their mission specialists with flight operations by flying them in the rear seat.

 The cockpit structure provides an aircraft equivalent ‘feel-spring’ system with all indicators, controls, panels, and equivalent functionality as the actual aircraft.